 ‘Farmers have had enough of being told what not to do‘ Tara Challoner, a Yorkshire Wildlife Trust facilitator, told us bluntly.
 Farmer groups are a way of bringing joy back into conservation by choosing and listening to experts: forging ideas together and producing data for the ogre* holding Defra’s purse strings (*The Treasury).

 Some of the mainstream media at the event were after titillating stuff on predators to pique their readers’ interest.
-But this fresh idea is all about land managers (aka people managers) sharing experiences, airing concerns, and working quietly on adventurous new ways forward for wildlife conservation.
+But this fresh idea is all about land managers and farmers sharing experiences, airing concerns, and working quietly on adventurous new ways forward for wildlife conservation.

 Addendum Result of 600 votes polled on how to best deliver wildlife